 This can be served cold or warm.
 I personally love to eat it warm.
 Are you ready to enjoy this chewy halwa which is bursting with awesome cardamom-y flavor and nutty texture?

 Related: How to Make Mohanthal

-Tips to make the best Gajar ka Halwa /Carrot Halwa Recipe:
+Some awesome tips to make your best Gajar ka Halwa /Carrot Halwa Recipe:

 - Always use freshly grated/shredded carrots for making this dish Gajar Ka Halwa.
 The color of carrots will turn brown if you keep it shredded for a longer time.